shushwenira/Jewellery-Profit-Optmizaton/readme.md

-Software stack used while developing and running the project
+Software stack used while developing and running the project:
  - Language: Java 9
  - Compiler: jdk-9.0.4
  - IDE: Eclipse JEE Oxygen
  - O/S: Windows 10

 Instructions to run the project from command line:
 	- Naviagate to sxk173732/ and open command prompt at this location